dsrednicki/associate-architect-coding-challenge-hai/Architecture.md

 4. Modularized components
    -  Modularize components, which can be re-used

-<TBE> ... </TBE>

 ## 5️⃣ Scalability
 - The PoC runs on a single server with an in-memory DB, suitable for demonstration.
-- <TBE> ... </TBE>
+- In future iterations, we could scale horizontally (multiple backend instances) and switch to a durable database (e.g., PostgreSQL).
+- Refactor the application into a more modular and maintainable structure by introducing a Clean Architecture or Hexagonal Architecture => grounded in Domain-Driven Design (DDD) principles, which will help to separate domain boundaries making the system easier to extend.

 ## 6️⃣ Security Considerations
-- <TBE> ... </TBE>
+- Basic user/password system with session-based authentication.
+- Passwords stored in the database are hashed (BCrypt).
+- Future expansions might include token-based (JWT), OAuth, or SSO.
+- Permissions & Roles: For now, only a basic "user" role is provided, which may be extended with admin roles or project-based permissions later.
+- Currently, item IDs are exposed publicly.
+To enhance security and prevent enumeration attacks, universally unique identifiers (UUIDs) should be used instead.
+- The frontend service currently uses client-side rendering, which exposes application logic and increases the attack surface.
+For enhanced security and better control, it should be either rendered server-side—e.g., using a framework like Remix—or placed behind an API gateway.

 ## 7️⃣ Future Improvements
-- Basic user/password system with session-based authentication.
-- Passwords stored in the database are hashed (BCrypt or similar).
+- Non-Functional
   - Introduce a persistent database (PostgreSQL, MySQL) and robust migration strategy.
   - Extend security to adopt industry-standard authentication/authorization (OAuth2, SAML, etc.).
   - Integrate CI/CD pipelines for automated testing, containerization, and smooth rollouts.
+  - Add performance metrics and monitoring, especially once the system grows in user count.
+  - Introduce penetration and load tests
-- <TBE> ... </TBE>
+- Functional:
+  - Introduce pagination of listing pages (e.g., show all Tickets)
+  - Implement advanced collaboration models (e.g., multiple assignees, shared tasks, real-time notifications).
+  - Ticket status should be shown to the user
+  - Introduce a notification bar (toast) for showing errors or any user actions
+  - Introduce an agile board to enhance the user experience by enabling drag-and-drop functionality for managing tickets.

 ## 8 CICD related
 Please refer to this document [CICD.md](CICD.md)